shah-zeb-naveed/data-structures-and-algorithms/README.md

     - 2nd option: when we have multiple &quot;decisions&quot; to make within a single call
   - Bit Manipulation:
     - Observe patterns.
 Start with XOR, AND, NOT, Extracting last bits, shifting bits, settings bits
+    - mod % 2 to extract last bit, >> to shift
     - Adding two nums: (either do masking instead of this or do leetcode premium to find its answer)
       - Convert 8 usecases to two
       - Simplify problem down to two cases: sum or subtraction of two positive integers: **x + y , and x-y where x \&gt; y.** Save down the sign of the result.